Maalik1/giver/README.md

 # Giver.io Fundraising Platform

-This is an dev version of our fundraising platform.
+Giver is an open source fundraising platform that is currently under development and is not suitable for production at this time.